BoPengAI/A-Matter-of-Mind/about.md

 It's an exciting time to be alive to witness the current phase of rapid progress, exploration, and discovery in AI and neuroscience.
 I'm giddy with the child-like bated breath that a new world is unfolding before my eyes.

 My PhD is in non-linear dynamics, chemical oscillations and chaos.
 My postdoc is in non-equilibrium thermodynamics.
 My job is a quant.
-Please excuse my (probably often) transgressions of math.
+Please excuse my (probably often) transgressions in math.

 [contact me](mailto: bopeng@yahoo.com)